All Products

 Important

-After you deploy a service, the system automatically generates the required endpoint and token.
+After you deploy a service, the system automatically generates an endpoint and an authorization token.

 Important

-The Endpoint provided in the Console is a base address.
-You must append the correct Request Path to this base address to build the complete request URL.
-An incorrect path is the most common cause of 404 Not Found errors.
+The console provides the base endpoint.
+You usually need to append the correct API path to form the complete request URL.
+An incorrect path is the most common cause of a 404 Not Found error.

 image